 Parents are besieged by advertisements for products geared toward infants, toddlers, older children, and teenagers; and, most assume these items come with a reasonable expectation of safety.
 Your child’s car seat would be at the top of the list of products you expect to be safe, especially since the use of car seats is required by law in every state.
 Though child safety seats have saved countless infants from severe injury or death, some have actually caused injury or death.

 Car seat safety among children and infants is incredibly important.
-While parents and guardians expect these devices to properly protect young people from injury or even death in the event of a car accident, unfortunately that isn’t always the case.
+Parents and guardians expect these devices to properly protect young people from injury or even death in the event of a car accident.
+Unfortunately, that isn’t always the case.

 Deciding which safety seat to buy to protect children and infants can be one of the most heavily researched decisions parents make.
 Car seats for both children and infants should protect them from the potential harm of a car crash.
 At Ramsey Law Group, we’ve successfully handled multiple cases involving infant and child car seat defects.
 If your infant or child was injured as the result of a defective car or booster seat, contact Ramsey Law Group today for a free consultation.